Matariki Engagement Grant

 The Matariki Engagement Grant (MEG) is intended to enhance personal- and career development, professional leadership expertise and international collaboration.

-Successful applicants are expected to identify a collaboration project commencing in 2025 and running for a maximum of 12 months.
+Successful applicants were expected to identify a collaboration project commencing in 2025 and running for a maximum of 12 months.
 The lead collaborator will work with at least one other Matariki institution and share their learning and any other outputs with the Matariki Network in the form of a short summary report.

 Application